Keith Regier

-Keith Regier is an American politician, business owner, and retired teacher from Montana.
+Keith Regier (born 1951) is an American politician, business owner, and retired teacher from Montana.
 Regier is a Republican member of Montana Senate for District 3.
 He served as a member of the Montana House of Representatives from 2007 to 2017.

 Education

-Regier earned a Bachelor of Science degree in Education from University of Nebraska.
+Regier earned a Bachelor of Science degree in Education from the University of Nebraska–Lincoln.

 Career

 Regier was a teacher.
 As a businessman, Regier became the owner of Stillwater Sod.